pantherfoundation/oshiya/docs/7_EnhancementProposals.md

 # Enhancement Proposals

-Protocol/Team Proposals
+## Protocol/Team Proposals

 The following proposals have been provided by key members of the protocol.
 The areas in which Oshiya may be optimised is not restricted to these areas alone: further/innovative optimisations are still viable for a **BONUS** reward.

-Enhancements may be implemented in 3 main functional areas:
+Enhancements may be implemented in 3 main areas:

 -   Core SDK: Providing enhanced functionality, advanced utilities and intuitive error handling
 -   UI: A browser-based interface for operators of Oshiya, this should include an attractive, cutting edge interface, advanced statistics and a potential browser extension
--   Overall Improvements: Here, better architecture is invited to be proposed, which may include a complete overhaul and/or refactoring.
+-   Overall Improvements: Aside containerisation, better architecture is invited to be proposed, which may include a complete overhaul and/or refactor.

 Although Core SDK, UI, and Overall Improvements are distinct areas of Oshiya, enhancements in these areas may overlap.

 Specific areas for improvement have been identified internally, as follows:

-1. Miner-client/SDK
+### Miner-client/SDK

-### Transaction Nomination
+1. Transaction Nomination

 **MEDIUM**